By: Marc Khedr

 The Kheder family consists of five persons:

-My older brother's name is Elie, we
+My older brother's name is Elie, we call him Lili.

 I am Mourad.
 They call me Marco or Marc.